-For contracts below EU thresholds, aggrieved parties may bring an application for judicial review in the High Court.
-Leave must first be obtained from the Court to bring the application.
+For contracts below EU thresholds, aggrieved parties may bring an application for judicial review in the Irish High Court.
+Leave must be obtained from the Court prior to bringing such an application.

 5.3 Before which body or bodies can remedies be sought?